Generic Name: Ampicillin sodium

 This glass Pharmacy Bulk Package bottle contains 10 grams Ampicillin and is designed for use in the pharmacy in preparing IV admixtures.

-a) Add 94 mL Sterile Water for Injection, USP.
-The resulting solution will contain 100 milligrams Ampicillin activity per mL, and is stable up to one hour at room temperature.
+- Add 94 mL Sterile Water for Injection, USP.
+The resulting solution will contain 100 milligrams Ampicillin activity per mL, and is stable up to ONE HOUR at room temperature.

-b) Dilute further within ONE HOUR to a concentration of 5 mg to 10 mg per mL.
-See TABLE for suitable fluid.
+- Dilute further within ONE HOUR to a concentration of 5 mg to 10 mg per mL.
+See Table for suitable fluid.
 Use promptly.
-This chemical stability information in no way indicates that it would be acceptable practice to use this product well after the preparation time.
+This chemical stability information in no way indicates that it would be acceptable practice to use this product well after preparation time.
 Good professional practice suggests that compounded admixtures should be administered as soon after preparation as is feasible.
-Protect the constituted solution from freezing.

-c) Using aseptic technique under a laminar flow hood, the closure should be penetrated only one time after reconstitution using a suitable sterile dispensing set which allows measured dispensing of the contents.
+- Using aseptic technique under a laminar flow hood, the closure should be penetrated only one time after reconstitution using a suitable sterile dispensing set; which allows measured dispensing of the contents.
 Use of a syringe and needle is not recommended as it may cause leakage.

-d) After entry, use entire contents of Pharmacy Bulk Package bottle promptly.
+- After entry, use entire contents of Pharmacy Bulk Package bottle promptly.
 The entire contents of the Pharmacy Bulk Package bottle must be dispensed within ONE HOUR of reconstitution.
-This time limit should begin with the introduction of solvent in the Pharmacy Bulk Package Bottle.
+This time limit should begin with the introduction of solvent or diluent into the Pharmacy Bulk Package bottle.

-e) A plastic bail band attached to the Pharmacy Bulk Package provides a suitable hanging device while dispensing contents.
+- A plastic ball attached to the pharmacy bulk package provides a suitable hanging device while dispensing contents.

 Use of this product is restricted to a suitable work area, such as a laminar flow hood.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

-Ampicillin for Injection, USP Pharmacy Bulk Package bottle, containing Ampicillin sodium equivalent to 10 grams Ampicillin per bottle is supplied as follows:
+Ampicillin for Injection, USP is supplied as follows: